RunestoneInteractive/thinkcspy/_sources/Lists/ListsandStringsareSimilar.rst

 List Length
 -----------

 As with strings, the function ``len`` returns the length of a list (the number of items in the list).
-However, since lists can have items which are themselves lists, it important to note that ``len`` only returns the top-most length.
+However, since lists can have items which are themselves lists, it important to note that ``len`` only returns the length of the top-most list.
 In other words, sublists are considered to be a single item when counting the length of the list.

 .. activecode:: chp09_01a